RohilPrajapati/rento/README.md

 ## TODO

-- [ ] Add pagination to billing tables to improve navigation on large datasets.
-- [ ] Enhance the billing create form to show the last month paid by a rentee, helping users avoid duplicate entries.
 - [ ] Develop reports/dashboard summarizing billing data for better insights.
+- [ ] if posible create resuable component for pagination and tables

 ---